The Benefits of Drinking Warm Lemon Water

-Drinking warm lemon water is one of the biggest health food trends right now, with celebrities like Gwyneth Paltrow, Beyoncé and Martha Stewart swearing by it.
+Drinking warm lemon water is one of the biggest health food trends right now, with celebrities like Gwyneth Paltrow, Beyoncé, and Martha Stewart swearing for it.
 Naturopaths especially are touting it as a highly effective habit and home remedy for a number of reasons.
 Ancient traditions from China, Japan, and the Ayurvedic philosophy promote the benefits of drinking warm water, now Western science is telling us to add fresh lemon juice to the mix.
 This drink is credited for weight loss, anti-aging properties, fighting the common cold, eye health, treating kidney stones, digestion, and improvements in blood pressure, among other things.
 Many health claims are real and some are just hype.
 Let’s look at the proven effects backed up with sound medical facts.

-Vitamin C in lemon juice
+Vitamin C in Lemon Juice

 The heaviest hitter of the warm lemon juice concoction is the high vitamin C content in the lemon.
 Women need 74 mg of vitamin C a day, men need 90 mg a day and smokers need to add an additional 35 mg to that.
 A 3 fl oz serving of lemon juice contains 34 mg of vitamin C with only 20 calories.
-Other big numbers that the lemon juice delivers are: 0.64 g of protein, 1.6 g of fiber, 15 mg of calcium, 7 mg of magnesium, 13 mg of phosphorus, 116 mg of potassium, and 1 mg of vitamin A. It also contains 1% of your recommended intake of both folate and potassium.
+Other big numbers that lemon juice delivers are 0.64 g of protein, 1.6 g of fiber, 15 mg of calcium, 7 mg of magnesium, 13 mg of phosphorus, 116 mg of potassium, and 1 mg of vitamin A. It also contains 1% of your recommended intake of both folate and potassium.

-Vitamin C fights cold and flu
+Vitamin C Fights Colds and Flu

 It’s common knowledge that vitamin C helps prevents colds and flu by boosting the immune system.
 The National Institutes of Health report that it also cuts down on the length of time the symptoms last.
 Vitamin C, also called ascorbic acid, can ease the symptoms during the cold.
 It’s best to be consuming vitamin C regularly before getting sick as it does not seem to be effective to begin consuming it after the cold symptoms start.

-Vitamin C and iron absorption
+Vitamin C and Iron Absorption